Research Shows Link Between Populations' Health and Economic Conditions

 Healthier populations contribute to a stronger local economy, and a stronger local economy contributes to a healthier population.
 The strongest connection between health and the economy is sustaining a healthier workforce.
-Healthier workers are more likely to show up for work, more productive when at work, are in better physical and mental health, and are more likely to better themselves through education and skills training.
+Healthier workers are more likely to show up for work, be more productive when at work, are in better physical and mental health and are more likely to engage in education and skills training.

 Further, a strong economy means better jobs, better benefits like health insurance and higher pay.
 When people are paid more, they are more likely to invest in higher education, which in turn improves health and income.